Skip to main content

 });

-it('should throw error if email invalid', async () => {
+it('throws if email invalid', async () => {

-await expect(createUser({ email: 'invalid' }))
+await expect(createUser({ email: 'invalid' })).rejects.toThrow('Invalid email');

 });

-it('should throw error if email exists', async () => {
+it('throws if email already exists', async () => {

 await User.create({ email: '[email protected]' });